Tasty Recipes for the Home Cook

 5. Add molasses, soy sauce, oyster sauce, garlic powder, and onion powder to the skillet of vegetables.

 7. Add chicken and bean sprouts.
-Reduce heat to a simmer.
+Reduce the heat to a simmer.
 Cook until bean sprouts are tender and chicken is cooked through, about 3-5 minutes.
 Salt and pepper to taste.

 8. To serve: place the bottom half of a hamburger bun on a plate.
-Add a handful of chow mein noodles, cover with chow mein mixture, and top with the other half of the hamburger bun.
+Add a handful of chow mein noodles, cover with the chow mein mixture, and top with the other half of the hamburger bun.
 (See notes below for serving size.)

 9. Makes 3 overstuffed or 6 regular burgers.